devgioele/personal-pwa/README.md

 - [ ] Delete old deployed code from the hosting machine.
 Let the developers choose with a single variable how many codebase copies they want to keep.
 E.g. keep only 2 codebase copies (the current one and the previous one).
 - [ ] Remove the custom firewall if the default ones, with tags `http-server` and `https-server`, suffice.
-- [ ] Build the NextJS Docker image on the GitHub Actions instead of on the hosting machine.
+- [ ] Build the NextJS Docker image on GitHub Actions instead of on the hosting machine.
 This would speed up deployment, since the hosting machine is slower than GitHub Actions' servers.
+Publish the Docker image on a public Docker Hub repository.
+The source code is public, so it does not make sense to keep the image private.